This post was originally published on 12/05/2013 & was re-launched on 04/15/2020.

-I’m about to begin a new blogging series called Transit 101, which will provide my readers with helpful information on using public transit.
+Welcome to Transit 101, a blog series where I will provide my readers with helpful information on using public transit.
 While these posts are specifically targeted at new public transit customers, long-time riders can also benefit from the information.
 There are a total of 9 episodes in the series, plus a separate Courtesy Call post regarding transit etiquette.
 Other Courtesy Call posts may be published in the future.

 With these inquiries in mind, I began to wonder how would I be able to help new transit customers get around?
 With transit ridership continuing to rise, I know that many of transit riders out there are relatively new to the system and are just learning to find their way around town via transit.
 Although I’m very fortunate to have a public transit district (HART) that has a transit system training program for new transit customers, I suspect that not all transit districts are able to provide such services due to funding constraints.